TestZeus/TestZeus/README.md

  - Data setup and post execution clean up of webdriver

 Wrapper methods for abstracting the webdriver internals are written in the **PageBase** class.
+Methods to interact with UI API and create locators/interactions are setup in the **SFPageBase** class.

 ## Debug tests 🐜: